ezralazuardy/gem/README.md

 #### 📖 Documentation

-A proper documentation is still in progress.
+A proper documentation is still in progress 🥲

 > Written in [Typescript](https://www.typescriptlang.org).
 Heavily inspired by [Vercel AI](https://sdk.vercel.ai) and [Gemini](https://gemini.google.com).